Golf Pants Pockets: Phone, Tee & Scorecard Design Guide

 Stability

-How much movement can the item tolerate in the pocket?
+How much movement can the item tolerate inside the pocket?

 Security